 One of the most burning questions I come through regularly is whether a cedar plank is reusable for grilling or not.
 Different cooking enthusiasts disagree with each other on this issue.
 Some of them think that the plank loses its flavor after the first use.

-Using them second time searching for flavors is a waste of time.
-On the contrary, some think that a cedar plank can provide even better flavor the second or third time.
+Using them a second time searching for flavors is a waste of time.
+On the contrary, some think a cedar plank can provide even better flavor the second or third time.

 Yes, you can reuse your cedar planks for grilling.
 But it’s not that simple.
 The truth is, there will be a difference in flavors when using a cedar plank for the second time.

 When you use a plank on the grill, it often results in getting charred.
 If the plank blackened and got burnt, it doesn’t grant your food the same flavor as the first time.